S1rDyn0/BootUSB-Crack-Script/README.md

 # BootUSB CrackScript

-A Plug and Play USB for enabling local password resets and disabling Sophos's Tamper protection.
+A Script for enabling local password resets and disabling Sophos's Tamper protection.